Fundraising ideas

 Commitment level: Not too much

-Quick summary: Get your child to decide which toys they don’t need any more.
-Sell them to friends, family or neighbours to raise funds to bring change in sight for people who are blind and vision impaired.
-You can keep it simple with a stall outside your home (get your children to help run it).
-Or a local nearly new sale might bring more customers.
-Or sell on Facebook or eBay.
+Quick summary: Get your child to decide which toys they don’t need any more and sell them to friends, family or neighbours to raise funds.
+You can keep it simple with a stall outside your home, at a local nearly new sale, or sell on Facebook or eBay.

 Bonus options: Want to go bigger?
-Organise your own event, and invite friends along.
-Add children’s books into the mix, or sell those instead.
-Or host a toy swap event (with donations at the door, or for each swap made).
-Could you get together with other families to organise a clothes or uniform sale or swap, or perhaps costumes ahead of Halloween?
+Organise your own event and invite friends along.
+Host a toy swap event, with donations at the door, or for each swap made.
+Can you get together with other families to organise a clothes or uniform sale or swap, or costumes ahead of Halloween?

 School fundraising ideas